Utility system: Utility with other architectures

 Additionally, rather than a stand-alone architecture, other people have discussed and presented methods of incorporating utility calculations into existing architectures.
 Bill Merrill wrote a segment in the book, Game AI Pro, entitled "Building Utility Decisions into Your Existing Behavior Tree" with examples of how to re-purpose selectors in BTs to use utility-based math.
 This made for a powerful hybrid that kept much of the popular formal structure of behavior trees but allowed for some of the non-brittle advantages that utility offered.

-Utility decision-making is relatively fast, in terms of real-time performance, compared to more computationally expensive planning approaches such as Monte Carlo tree search.
-This mainly stems from the fact that Utility System is reactive, i.e., chooses decision based on the present state.
-The planning approaches involve some kind of search that enables to consider various future scenarios at the expense of heavy computations.
-However, both architectures can be combined.
-In a conference paper about AI in Tactical Troops: Anthracite Shift game, Utility System is responsible for high-level strategical decision making, whereas Monte Carlo Tree Search is responsible for deep tactical situations which require more exact planning.
+Utility AI can also be integrated with other architectures in a modular approach, where each architecture handles a specific task.
+For example, in a study, the authors applied a Utility System to calculate the utility values of high-level strategic orders in a team-based tactical game, while Monte Carlo Tree Search (MCTS) was employed to execute these orders at the tactical level.